roman-milk/roman-milk.github.io/shemale-sister-in-law.md

  "Yes, I want to see my wife suck your cock," I admitted.

  Amanda smiled and said, "Watch, cocksucker, you're next."
-Report_Story #2